minjo1234/TIL/3.Resource/CS/Cloud/AWS/EBS Volume.md

-- network drive (not a physical drive
+**network drive (not a physical drive)**
-(detach from an EC2 instance and attached to another and quickly)
+- detach from an EC2 instance and attached to another and quickly

-- locked to an availability zone (AZ)
+**locked to an availability zone (AZ)**
+- An EBS Volume in us-east-la cannot be attached to us-east-lb

+Have a provisioned capacity (size i)